What is it?

 Special precautions & warnings:Pregnancy and breast-feeding: Raspberry ketone is commonly consumed in foods.
-But there isn't enough reliable information to know if raspberry ketone is safe to use when pregnant or breast-feeding.
+But there isn't enough reliable information to know if raspberry ketone is safe to use as medicine when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Diabetes: Raspberry ketone might affect blood sugar levels.
 This might make it more difficult to control blood sugar in people taking medicines for diabetes.

 Are there interactions with medications?